TL;DR

-As FCA-authorised experts with over 800,000 policies of various kinds issued, WeCovr explores the UK leadership sleep crisis and how private medical insurance provides crucial support.
+As experienced insurance specialists with over 900,000 policies of various kinds issued, WeCovr explores the UK leadership sleep crisis and how private medical insurance provides crucial support.
 This article delves into shocking new data, the staggering costs of sleep debt, and how the right cover can protect your health and career.

 The relentless pressure to perform, the 24/7 digital tether, and the weight of responsibility are taking a silent, devastating toll on Britain's business leaders.
 A growing body of evidence reveals a hidden epidemic of chronic sleep deprivation sweeping through the UK's boardrooms and C-suites.
 New analysis, based on data from leading health and economic bodies, suggests that over 70% of senior executives are operating on insufficient sleep, creating a dangerous "leadership sleep debt."